 Mac users running macOS 10.13 or later can use the forScore Backup Utility to archive their forScore library directly to their computer via a USB cable.
-This can be useful if you want to create a complete 4SB Archive but don't have sufficient space available on your device.
-Learn more and download this utility here: forScore.co/backup-utility
+This can be useful if you want to create a 4SB Archive but don't have enough free space on your device.
+Visit forScore.co/backup-utility for more information.